TakTraum/cmdr/docs/development/Development_Info.md

 Building and Development info goes here

+## Quickest editing

+The quickest way to edit is to change directly "Traktor Settings.tsi", and run traktor without a collection.
+When you finish edits, just restart traktor (no need to import mappings, etc)

+* backup collection.nml
+* open Traktor
+  * remove whole collection
+* open cmdr
+  * open TraktorSettings.tsi
+  * do edits
+* traktor
+  * close traktor
+* cmdr
+  * save file with edits
+* restart traktor

+* repeat editing loop with cmdr always open

 ## Development Quick Start

 The simplest way to get started is to install VS2017 and implement a small feature via "cloning".